 Colorado has decided to expand an app to track mail-in ballots.
 The app features automatic enrollment for all voters and enables users to track the status of their mailed ballots for the 2020 election.

 Many employees found themselves working from home for the first time in 2020.
 What was initially a short-term solution has turned into a more permanent one as many organizational leaders have since recognized the value of creating greater workplace flexibility.
+If you are a business owner then we are sure that you were looking at ways to integrate your communications to improve productivity of remote workers this year.
 This shift has contributed to the development of new tools and expanded features aimed at supporting employees who wish to remain productive while at home.
 The SurveyMonkey app for Google Teams recently expanded its features to take into account today’s workforce.
 The survey software company added socially conscious updates to its app including new diversity, equity, and inclusion templates as well as shared analytics functionality.

 Other tech companies are capitalizing on remote work more directly.
 Meeami Technologies recently announced the release of the deep-learning based noise suppression software ClearConference, which can be paired with major conferencing apps including Zoom, Skype, and Google Meet to suppress over 100 sounds.